-These psychotherapists who apply the half-century old Freudian model would have us all talk it through and through, as they translate, and make themselves indispensable for months and even years of our lives.
+These psychotherapists who apply the half-century-old Freudian model would have us all talk it through and through, as they translate, and make themselves indispensable for months and even years of our lives.

-They create a new object of dependency that impedes partners from communicating with each other; instead training them to communicate “at” each other, as if banging louder could somehow lead to stopping the noise.
+They create a new object of dependency that impedes partners from communicating with each other; instead of training them to communicate “at” each other, as if banging louder could somehow lead to stopping the noise.

 These “traditional therapists” would have us believe that to keep your impulsive stinky thoughts to yourself is to be “dishonest” with your partner.

 In reality, spitting out each word on the tip of your tongue is a dishonest disservice to your relationship and all the effort you’ve invested in it.

 Verbalizing your every thought sabotages your sacred goal: peaceful, successful, enjoyable communication that enhances and fortifies your marriage – or any relationship for that matter.

 Enter Un-talk Therapy